forcedotcom/sfdx-scanner/docs/_articles/en/index.md

 ## Bugs and Feedback

-To report issues with Salesforce Scanner, open a [bug on GitHub](https://github.com/forcedotcom/sfdx-scanner/issues/new?template=Bug_report.md).
+To report issues with Salesforce Code Analyzer, open a [bug on GitHub](https://github.com/forcedotcom/sfdx-scanner/issues/new?template=Bug_report.md).
 If you want to suggest a feature, create a [feature request on GitHub](https://github.com/forcedotcom/sfdx-scanner/issues/new?template=Feature_request.md).